Mr-PQ-Crypto/BQTRU_cryptanalysis/README.md

 We retrieve the message with blocksize on average $63$ and take on our device almost $10$ core days.

 ## How not to fix BQTRU
-Running the key attack with the flag `--weak_instace=False,` generate the key according to the modified algorithm (Algorithm 2) in the paper and perform the lattice reduction against the lattice generated from the basis
+Running the key attack with the flag `--weak_instace=False,` generates the key according to the modified algorithm (Algorithm 2) in the paper and perform the lattice reduction against the lattice generated from the basis
 $\mathcal{B}_{CS, \phi}^{new}$.
 The lattice reduction algorithm takes needs slightly higher blocksize to reduce the lattice compared to the lattice generated according to the original key generation process in BQTRU (Algorithm 1 in our paper).